 - A lack of enjoyment during sexual intercourse due to pain and discomfort

 Mons pubis enlargement results in many people developing unhappiness and low mood.
 This can eventually result in depression and may affect emotional well-being.
-Mons lift surgery is an excellent solution to correcting excess skin or fat affecting the mons pubis for a full restoration of self-confidence.
+Mons lift surgery is an excellent solution to correcting excess skin or fat affecting the mons pubis to fully restore self-confidence.

-How much does a Mons Lift cost? - Mons reduction price
+How Much Does a Mons Lift Cost? - Mons Reduction Prices

-Here at Centre for Surgery, we offer free consultations directly with a surgeon and offer 0% finance to help you manage the cost of your procedure.
+Here at Centre for Surgery, we offer in-depth consultations directly with a surgeon and offer 0% finance to help you manage the cost of your procedure.